 1. Payment History

 Reliable payment history has a significant impact on your company’s credit profile.
-Avoid delinquent payments at all costs as they are the single most important factor that will bring your business credit score down.
-That said, remember to check your credit history for accuracy and review the minimum criteria for approval set by a lender
+Avoid delinquent payments at all costs, as they are the number one factor that can bring your business credit score down.
+Lenders will also take special note of this on your credit report.

 2. Age of Credit History